jcha-ultra/agent-tasker/README.md

 ## Roadmap:

+#### v.0.3.14:
+- convert tasks to pull in external resource

-#### v.0.3.12:
+#### v.0.3.15:
-- performance: reorder subagents so that older agents are used first

 ### Minor Updates, Bugs, and Cleanup:
-- performance: make it so that not every agent have to read messages in each round
 - prod: clean up prod inactive messages
+- interface: rename interface agent
+- interface: handling for when an input number is invalid
+- interface: make `c` the cancelling command for choice-based menus
-- add ability to set time for task
+- add ability to set time for task based on current time
 - bug: dependents being complete outputs an error
+- bug: agents are reprocessing dependency notes—line 142 (this happens on the following round)]
 - docs: add instructions
-- menu: add ability to split tasks and set dependency with same input option
+- interface: add ability to split tasks and set dependency with same input option
 - testing: create debug option in menu
 - testing: add tests as option in debug menu
 - remove reference to specific human agents (i.e. jcha)